RedTurtle/auslfe.portlet.multimedia/README.txt

 ====

 * Tests on Plone 4: there is the new SunBurst Theme and jQuery 1.4.
-* Configure client reload timeout from portlet UI.
+* Configure client reload timeout from portlet UI (now you can still, customizing the *timeout* var in Javascript).

 Credits
 =======